eet-nu/receipt-printer/README.md

 # Install rpi for development
-1. Download and unzip the latest release image
+1. Download and unzip the latest release image (https://github.com/eet-nu/receipt-printer/releases)
 2. Write the img to a new SD (ie. with applePiBaker)
 3. Boot an rpi with the SD and use BerryLan to connect it to your wifi
+4. ssh in: ssh -t pi@bonprint.local
-4. Change the environment in [polling.service](polling.service) and reload it `sudo systemctl daemon-reload`
+5. Change the environment to development in [polling.service](polling.service) and reload it `sudo systemctl daemon-reload`
-5. Restart the polling service `sudo service polling restart`
+6. Restart the polling service `sudo service polling restart`
-6. Optionally change the development url in [print/config/application.yml](print/config/application.yml)
+7. Optionally change the development url in [print/config/application.yml](print/config/application.yml)

 # Create a new release
 1. Clear the rpi of development junk `~/image_prep.sh`